njaard/sonnerie/file_format.md

 Sonnerie's file format consists of "segments" of keys.
 Each segment has uncompressed indexing data and then compressed the actual values ("Payload").

+Fixed-length numbers are stored big-endian.

+Varints use `unsigned-varint`-encoding.

 All numbers are stored as big endian.

 All strings (keys) must be valid UTF-8.

 # Segment header

-* Each segment starts with `@TSDB_SEGMENT_\0\0` (yes, those are null bytes).
+* Each segment starts with `@TSDB_SEGMENT_`
+* Then two bytes indicating the segment version.
+The current version is 0x0100.
+You'll have to look at older versions of this file to see the previous version.
-* Then four 32-bit numbers
+* Then five varints
   * the length in bytes of the first key in this segment
-  * the length of the last key in this segment
+  * the length in bytes of the last key in this segment
-  * the compressed length of the payload
+  * the stpore length of the payload
-  * the compressed length of the previous segment (include all headers)
+  * the stored length of the previous segment (meaning compressed, including all headers)
+  * the number of bytes of all previous segments that contain data for first_key, or 0 if this is the first one.
 * The first key in this segment (with a length of the first number above)
 * the last key in this segment (with a length of the second number above)
 * The LZ4-compressed payload.
-The compressed size is recorded in the header
+The compressed size is recorded in the header.
+If `@TSDB_SEGMENT_` is in the _compressed_ data, then it is replaced with "@TSDB_SEGMENT_\xff\xff".

 The first key is always lexigraphically less than or equal to the last one.